Rob Donovan: Storylines

 Feeling guilty and angry with Peter, Rob plans to frame him for Tina's murder.
 Peter is sentenced to life imprisonment, but after Carla told the police the truth, Rob flees Weatherfield.
 He asks Tracy to run away with him, but she calls the police herself.
 A devastated Rob disowns both Carla and Tracy, and gives himself up to the police.
 A month later, he is sentenced to 25 years imprisonment.

 Rob requests a visit from Tracy and tells his unnamed prison cellmate that he plans for revenge on Tracy and Carla of how they disowned him and how they called the police and had him imprisoned.
-After Tracy's visit, Rob requests a visit from Johnny Connor (Richard Hawley), and reveals that he is the father of Carla, as his mother shared the secret with him years ago.
+After Tracy's visit, Rob requests a visit from Johnny Connor (Richard Hawley), and reveals that he is Carla's biological father, as his mother shared the secret with him years ago.

 In April 2017, during the investigation over who pushed Ken Barlow (William Roache) down the stairs, Tracy goes to the old gym, where she meets a figure with a hood over its head, she shouts out at the figure and then the figure steps forward and takes down the hood to reveal Rob.
 Rob tells her that he has escaped from prison because he ratted on a gang in prison and when he was being transferred to another prison, the van crashed into a river and the police think he is dead.
 Until Robert is once again finally apprehended and transferred to a different prison.

-Off-screen, Rob discovers that he has a son named Bobby who was conceived prior to Rob's previous imprisonment for armed robbery.
+Off-screen, Rob discovers that he has a son named Bobby Crawford (Jack Carroll) who was conceived prior to Rob's previous imprisonment for armed robbery.
 Rob sent Bobby in the direction of Coronation Street to meet Carla.

-When Carla began suffering with kidney failure in January 2025, Bobby went to visit his father in prison.
-Rob wasn't happy, due to Bobby disowning him previously when finding out about him killing Tina McIntyre, and feels he has only visited because he wants something.
+When Carla begins suffering with kidney failure in January 2025, Bobby goes to visit his father in prison.
+Rob isn't happy, due to Bobby disowning him previously when finding out about him killing Tina, and feels he has only visited because he wants something.
 Rob later apparently has a change of heart and rings Bobby up agreeing to be a donor for Carla.

 Reception

 Baylis was nominated for Best Newcomer at the Inside Soap Awards.
 He also received nominations for "Sexiest Male" at the 2013 and 2014 British Soap Awards.
+He was longlisted for "Best Actor" and "Best Bad Boy" at the 2014 Inside Soap Awards.

 The character's 2017 reintroduction was praised by Laura-Jayne Tyler, writing for Inside Soap, who wrote, "The highlight of Rob's return was what is perhaps the greatest comeback line of all time: 'I suppose a bunk-up is out of the question?'"